SamuelSchlesinger/dslib/README.md

 There are test cases for each DS.
 Though not very organized, they provide an insight into the usage of `dslib`.

 # APIs
-A complete list of APIs can be found in *apilist.txt*.
+A complete list of APIs can be found in [apilist.txt](https://github.com/jarun/dslib/blob/master/apilist.txt).
 Most of the APIs are iterative.
 The following 2 APIs are recursive and the iterative implementations are left as an exercise:
 - bool delete_tree_node(tree_pp head, int val);
 - bool delete_avl_node(avl_pp head, int val);